 10 Ways to Begin Your Self-Development Journey

-Self-care is a practice that seems foreign to most people.
-Probably because most have been taught to put themselves last and take care of the needs of others first.
-That’s backwards thinking, because you can’t help anyone else until you first help yourself.
+Self-care is a practice that is often overlooked in our busy lives and may seem foreign to most people.
+Probably because most of us have been taught to put ourselves last and take care of the needs of others first.
+This is backward thinking because you can’t help anyone else until you help yourself first.

-It’s okay to skip the big family meetings that end up with someone angry at someone else – or to say no to the coworker who pushes his work off on you.
+It’s okay to skip the big family meetings that end up with angry outbursts – or to say no to the coworker who regularly pushes his work off on you.
 Free yourself to say no to yourself when you feel you “should” stay late at work to finish something up for the good of the company, even though you’ve been breaking your back for months and ignoring your own needs.

 Just have some fun.
 Do something that feeds your soul.
 Take a trip.
 Do nothing.
 Read a book.
 Go to the movies.
 Visit a friend.
 Nurturing yourself – your happiness – is an important part of self-care.